bruceravel/demeter/documentation/Athena/analysis/peak.rst

 -----------------------------------------

 Peak fitting involves fitting a number of analytical line shapes to XANES data.
 The typical approach is to simulate the XANES data using one or two step-like functions and several peak functions for the peaks in the data.
 The centroids, amplitudes, and widths of the various line shapes are either fixed or varied to best fit the data.
 In :demeter:`athena`'s implementation of peak fitting, a Levenberg-Marquardt non-linear least-squares minimization is used.
-(To be specific, :demeter:`ifeffit`'s ``minimize`` command is used after constructing an array with a sum of line shapes or LARCH's ``minimize`` function is using an objective function which contructs an array with a sum of the line shapes.)
+(To be specific, :demeter:`ifeffit`'s ``minimize`` command is used after constructing an array with a sum of line shapes or :demeter:`larch`'s ``minimize`` function is using an objective function which contructs an array with a sum of the line shapes.)

 Peak fitting is an inherently empirical analysis technique.
 By themselves, the line shapes used have little physical meaning.
 The